-- □ Any kind of turning around any body part (around the waist, hand, stretched arm, leg....) - □ Throwing and exchange of pom poms between the right and left hand with the use of gymnastic and acrobatic elements - □ AERIALS (ejection) with the body movement in the height of 1 m and higher. - Travelling moving to other place during the throw (march, chasse...) - STACIONARY on one place ("attention", arabesque, pose). - □ SPIN body rotation on one leg with 360° turn - □ Any throwing of pom pom with difficult catch (under the leg, behind the back, over the head...) - □ Difficult throwing of pom-pom (under the shoulder, under the leg, from behind the back...) with any kind of catch
+- Any kind of turning around (rolls, wraps) any body part (around the waist, hand, stretched arm, leg....) - AERIALS (ejection) with the body movement in the height of 1 m and higher. - Travelling moving to other place during the throw (march, chasse...) - STACIONARY on one place ("attention", arabesque, pose). - Any throwing of pom pom with difficult catch (under the leg, behind the back, over the head...) - Difficult throwing of pom-pom (under the shoulder, under the leg, from behind the back...) with any kind of catch - □ Simple Exchange between subgroup or all members on long distance (more than 2 m) - throw of pom with body rotaton 360 (turing around without lifting leg) - throw of poms with one gymnastic elements